1880 Southern Luzon earthquakes: July 20, Tuesday

 From that first shock on July 18, there was an uninterrupted series of small shocks which continued until July 20 at 3:40 p.m., when then occurred a repetition of extraordinary violence, with movements of oscillation and trembling ("trepidation") lasting 45 seconds.
 The earth shook again reducing to complete ruins the buildings partially destroyed and damaged buildings being secured, startling many workmen who were engaged in the reconstructing the city.
 Clouds of dust covered the whole town in a few seconds afterwards and obscuring the view of everything.

 As soon as the earthquake ceased, the authorities turned out into the streets, amongst whom the first were the Governor-General, the Archbishop and General Director of the Civil Administration, the Civil Governor, and the Colonial Secretary, giving to every one who saluted them a consoling word.

 Crevices were opened in several places, and among them the Plaza de Palacio.
 Numerous buildings have sustained damage, some of them completely razed to the ground.
 The highest buildings suffered most, such as churches, palaces, and towers.
 The belfry of the Manila Cathedral that survived the great 1863 earthquake fell in.
-A detailed description of list of damage would be considered too long and almost unnecessary.

 The newly reconstructed Manila Cathedral, destroyed by the 1863 earthquake, with the surviving belfry from the previous cathedral.

 The belfry destroyed in the afternoon of July 20, 1880.

 Telegraphic news from the provinces was received, giving the time and strength of the shock felt at each place.
 In Biñan, Laguna province, the church, court house, and all the brick houses were destroyed.

 One circumstance as a precursor of tranquility was the eruption of the Taal Volcano, which was ignited the day before, sending forth a large quantity of smoke, a fact which may be regarded as a favorable change in the geological state.